GuarraciPower/CoDS/README.md

     designed.
 8. Checks on the compression rate of the Bloom filter as a function of the expected number of and the rate of false positives should also be implemented.

+# Bloom Filter Implementation

+## Description

+This project implements a Bloom Filter in Python.
+A Bloom Filter is a probabilistic data structure that allows for efficient set membership checks with a configurable false positive rate.

+## Files

+- `BitSet.py`: Implements the BitSet class to handle the bit array.
+- `HashFunctions.py`: Provides various hash functions used by the Bloom Filter.
+- `BloomFilter.py`: The main Bloom Filter implementation.
+- `benchmark.py`: Script to benchmark the Bloom Filter implementation.

+## Usage

+To use the Bloom Filter, import the `BloomFilter` class from `BloomFilter.py` and create an instance with desired capacity and error rate.

+## Testing

+Tests are provided to verify the correctness of the Bloom Filter and hash functions.

+## Benchmarking

+The `benchmark.py` script benchmarks the performance of the Bloom Filter by measuring time, memory, and CPU usage.

+## Time and Space Complexity

+- **Time Complexity**: O(k) for insert and lookup operations, where k is the number of hash functions.
+- **Space Complexity**: O(m) for the bit array, where m is the size of the bit array.

+## Performance Testing

+Performance tests include adding and checking elements in the Bloom Filter and measuring the false positive rate and compression rate.

+## Conclusion

+TBD

+## Future Work

+- Further optimization of hash functions.
+- Extended performance tests on different datasets.
+- Integration with Jupyter notebooks for demonstration purposes.